ChrisWeaver1/Oak.TaskScheduler/README.md

         this.logger = logger;
     }

-    // Provide your task with a unique name, this is what we use for tracking the task public string Name => "Task1";

     // Configure the occurrence of the task, there are a number of different options,
     // see the Occurrence section more details. public IOccurrence Occurrence => new CronOccurrence("*/1 * * * *");